 - Inductance.
 A via taken in isolation is basically an inductor, and the inductance of the via depends on the via aspect ratio.

 - Capacitance.
 The presence of the plane around creates some parasitic capacitance around the via wall, and there will be capacitance between the via pads and ground.

 Each pad at the end of the via and the intervening plane creates two capacitances in parallel.
 When combined with an inductor, we have a standard pi model describing a via and their antipad, as shown below.
 Note that the capacitance equation shown below is only an approximation as it does not consider fringing fields.
 The via inductance equation is also an approximation.

-What happens next (in terms of electrical behavior) depends on a number of factors.
+We can extract a coupld of conceptual results here.
 First, just like any pi circuit, the CLC pi model is basically a low-pass filter with the 3 dB cutoff frequency defined above.
 Suppose you want to extend the bandwidth of your via + antipad arrangement.
 In that case, you’ll need to reduce the aspect ratio (shorter via or wider barrel diameter), or decrease the pad-plane-pad capacitance (larger antipad).
 Second, there is a danger the 3 dB frequency would decrease and limit the bandwidth when the aspect ratio becomes quite large.